Auros/SiraUtil/README.md

 SiraUtil does the heavy lifting when it comes to creating and managing sabers.
 Any SiraSaber's created are automatically registered into the SiraSaberEffectManager, which handles the more visual stuff like the saber burn marks on the area and the collision particles.
 You can manually request the SiraSaberEffectManager in Zenject if you need to, but you most likely won't need to.

 ### Saber Model Providers
 One of the big points of SiraUtil is to allow easier mod compatibility.
 This is an attempt to allow multiple saber model mods to work together.
 The base game binds the saber model prefab as transient, so whenever it's asked for, whatever that prefab is will be instantiated and served.
 SiraSabers also ask for a model controller when they are created.
-Modders can register their own provider by creating a class that inherits `ISaberModelController` and setting up their saber in its `Init` method.
-Then, create a `SaberModelProvider` class, configure it with the type of your inherited `ISaberModelController` and the priority that your registration should have (higher is more priority).
+Modders can register their own provider by creating a class that inherits both `ISaberModelController` and `IModelProvider`, configure it, and specify the priority of the model. (highest priority in the provider list gets picked as the saber to use).

 ### IColorable
 IColorable is an interface which you can put on your objects so SiraUtil knows how to change its color!
 This is primarily implemented for use in ChromaToggle.
 This also allows mod developers to not have to depend on mod in order to change certain colors of objects.
 (For example, ChromaToggle does not need to reference SaberFactory in order to change the color of SaberFactory sabers, since the controller for the saber factory sabers inherit IColorable)